 - The NFHS suggests state associations consider whether scores from the "virtual" competition be permitted for any purposes other than deciding the outcome of the immediate "virtual" competition.
-NYSPHSAA has determined it will permit any scores from "virtual" competition to be used for postseason events provided the 11 dive and 5 judges criteria are met. - Divers will be judged by different sets of officials.
+NYSPHSAA has determined it will permit any scores from "virtual" competition to be used for postseason events provided the 11 dive and 5 judges criteria are met. - NEW RULE: For virtual meets, participating schools may have either one or two judges to score points toward the meet.
+Participating schools do not need to have the same number of judges to score points in diving.
+(Approved by NYSPHSAA Officers 1-11-21) - [PREVIOUS RULE: For virtual meets, if both participating schools have only one judge, each school may score points toward the meet.
+However, if one school has two judges and one school has one judge, only the school with two judges may score points towards the meet.
+The school with one judge will participate in exhibition.
+(Approved by NYSPHSAA Officers 1-7-21)] [PREVIOUS RULE: Divers will be judged by different sets of officials.
 NYSPHSAA has determined a minimum of two certified judges must be used at each school.
 Diving may be conducted with one judge at a site if a school cannot secure a certified judge, however, the school with just one judge will not score points during that virtual meet.
-(Approved by NYSPHSAA Officers 11-16-20)
+(Approved by NYSPHSAA Officers 11-16-20)]